How Do You Combat Homeschool Burnout?

 - I saw a T-shirt recently that said, “I wanted to go jogging, but Proverbs 28:1 says, ‘The wicked run when no one is chasing them.’
 So there’s that…” I cannot tell you how true this is for me!!!
 I hate to run, and when I am having an auto-immune flare-up, my body hurts so much that it is almost impossible to exercise.
 I want to encourage you (and me) to try to spend 20 minutes each day or even 3-4 times a week exercising.
 I’d like to tell you that I have a challenge planned for this as well, but that motivation may be a little time in coming!

-- Just like we have to look at and evaluate our children's schedules, we need to do the same with our own.
-Is there anything in your day that is taking up more time than it should, or even wasting time?
-Is there something productive or even a hobby that can take the place of wasted time?
-Although I don't map out my entire day (mainly just the homeschooling time), I find that having a loose plan in place gives me a guide to follow and keeps me accountable to what needs to be done.
+- Just like we have to look at and evaluate our children’s schedules, we need to do the same with our own.
+Is there anything in your day that is taking up more time than it should, or even wasting some time?
+Is there something productive, or even a hobby that can take the place of wasted time?
+Although I don’t map out my entire day (mainly just the homeschooling time), I find that having a loose plan in place gives me a guide to follow and keeps me accountable to what needs to be done.
 It also takes away some of the pressure!